unoptimalsuperstructure/VisuAL-1/README.md

 - (3D Visualiser, Web App) Sometimes, object shadows will linger in their previous position even when the physical object has been reset.

 # Changelog
+v0.2.0b1 -> v0.2.0b2
+- LUP factorisation added for numerical stability
+- DTMC prototype visualisation now available, but many of the buttons do nothing so far

 v0.2.0a -> v0.2.0b1
 - Fixed matrix aliasing bug
 - Added reset button so that the DP for calculations can be tweaked without reloading the CSV